Data-driven Mori-Zwanzig modeling of Lagrangian particle dynamics in turbulent flows: Results

 In Fig.~\ref{fig:best_stats}d we take into consideration the particle acceleration autocorrelation function, formally defined as

 with $\langle ...\rangle$ denoting an ensemble average over all particles and over time origin $t_0$.
-The results are in excellent agreement with the ground-truth, indicating that the statistics of the temporal structure of the Lagrangian acceleration are properly captured by the surrogate model.
-A similar analysis can be performed for the predicted velocity gradient, and is reported in the Appendix \ref{app:vg}.
+The results are in satisfactory agreement with the ground-truth, indicating that the statistics of the temporal structure of the Lagrangian acceleration are properly captured by the surrogate model.
+A similar analysis can be performed for the predicted velocity gradient, and is reported in the SI Appendix~C.